 MA, St. Andrews University; PhD, University of Virginia

-Dr. Franzen is a part-time assistant professor of history, teaching European history courses on campus and in the Baldwin Online and Adult Programs.
+Dr. Franzén is a part-time assistant professor of history, teaching European history courses on campus and in MBU Online.
 She also teaches Inquiry in the Social Sciences in the Master of Arts in Teaching Program at Mary Baldwin University.
 Her special interest is in modern British history, and her dissertation was on government assisted emigration from rural England during the nineteenth century.
-Dr. Franzen first came to the United States as the St. Andrews Exchange Scholar to the College of William and Mary.
+Dr. Franzén first came to the United States as the St. Andrews Exchange Scholar to the College of William and Mary.
 Her most recent interest is in oral history, particularly of World War II veterans and civilians.
 She has edited a series of memoirs by a U.S. combat veteran of World War II.

 Louise M. Freeman